DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ### How to apply for QTS

-If you have a teaching qualification from the following countries and regions, you can now access a new service, called [Apply for qualified teacher status in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start), to check if you meet the requirements for QTS and apply:
+If you have a teaching qualification from the following countries and regions, you can [check if you meet the requirements for QTS and apply](https://apply-for-qts-in-england.education.gov.uk/eligibility/start):

 * Australia